Brussel sprouts are one of the hottest sides these days and this recipe leads the pack.

 I like to halve the sprouts, toss them in olive oil and balsamic vinegar and then fire roast them on the grill along with the fennel.
 Prosciutto adds meaty richness to this delicious grilled side dish.

-Fire Roasted Brussels Sprouts with Fennel and Prosciutto Recipe
+Grilled Brussels Sprouts with Fennel and Prosciutto Recipe

 Fire roasting elevates Brussels sprouts to new heights in this recipe for grilled brussels sprouts, fennel, and prosciutto.
 Marinated Brussels sprouts and shaved fennel are grilled until lightly charred before being combined with the smoky meatiness of prosciutto to create a side dish perfect for cookouts and holidays.